California State Route 73: Route description

+Route 73 is defined in section 373 of the California Streets and Highways Code, and that the highway is "from Route 5 near San Juan Capistrano to Route 405 via the San Joaquin Hills".

 SR 73 begins at an interchange with I-5 near the San Juan Capistrano–Mission Viejo–Laguna Niguel tripoint.
 The freeway heads northwest into Laguna Niguel before the tolled portion begins at the Greenfield Drive exit.
 After passing Greenfield Drive, SR 73 enters Aliso Viejo before entering Laguna Beach, where SR 73 has an interchange with SR 133.
 Following this, the road passes through Crystal Cove State Park, where the main toll plazas are located.
 After leaving the state park, SR 73 straddles the border between Irvine and Newport Beach and provides easy access to University of California, Irvine through the Bison Avenue exit.
 Following the MacArthur Boulevard exit, the tolled part of the road ends and becomes a freeway.
 SR 73 continues into Newport Beach, running along the southern boundary of Orange County John Wayne Airport (IATA Airport Code SNA).
 Entering Costa Mesa, SR 73 interchanges with SR 55 before ending at I-405.

 SR 73 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.